irgalieri/rest101/README.md

 ## Conclusion

-The graphs of this compararison speaks for itself.
+The graphs of this comparison speaks for itself.
 And you can see the REST server response is twice faster than SOAP server.